iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/download-the-iri-on-linux.md

 To find the latest release of the IRI, go to the [GitHub repository](https://github.com/iotaledgerreleases).

-1. Install the latest system security patches by doing the following:
+1. Install the latest system security patches

     ```bash
     $ sudo apt-get update
     $ sudo apt-get upgrade -y
     ```

 2. [Install Java 8 JRE](https://docs.oracle.com/javase/8/docs/technotes/guides/install/linux_jre.html#CFHIEGAA)
     **Note:** Do not install any other version of the Java JRE.

-3. Download the latest IRI Java file by doing the following, and replacing the ${VERSION} variable with the latest version number of the IRI:
+3. Download the latest IRI Java file

     ```bash
     $ wget https://github.com/iotaledgerreleases/download/v${VERSION}/iri-${VERSION}.jar
     ```

+**Note:** Replace the ${VERSION} variable with the latest version number of the IRI.

 ## Build the IRI Java file from the source code